 Michele Jacobs, (United Way of Greater Atlanta’s Youth Director) and her Opportunity Youth Collaborative partners are coming together to improve education and employment pathways for the 90,000 opportunity youth in the 15-counties metro Atlanta region.

 Ken Zeff (Executive Director for Learn4Life) is bringing together what once was a very fragmented education scene.
 All the metro-Atlanta superintendents are coming together to improve kindergarten readiness, third-grade reading, middle school math proficiency, high school graduation, and post-secondary enrollment and completion.
-Through their Bright Spot initiatives, Learn4Life is lifting up their successful strategies and scaling them up to serve more schools and students.
+Through its Bright Spot initiatives, Learn4Life is lifting up its successful strategies and scaling them up to serve more schools and students.

 Jenny Taylor (Vice President of Career Services at Goodwill of North Georgia) is also focused on data sharing and service coordination to improve what once was a fractured, siloed workforce development system.
 The system is working on developing career pathways where community residents can obtain the skills to move from first jobs through living-wage and sustainable jobs to thriving careers.